clusterio/clusterio/docs/devs/protocol.md

 All messages sent and received are validated with JSON schemas to catch potential errors in sending messages and avoid having to write lots of validation code in message handlers.

 Messages are sent by calling the `.send()` method of the message instance and passing a `Link` instance to send it over and the data to send.
-For the master server there's a `Link` instance for each slave and control connection stored in the `WsServer` class.
+For the controller there's a `Link` instance for each slave and control connection stored in the `WsServer` class.
-For slaves the `Slave` instance is a link to the master server, and each `Instance` instance is an in-memory link to the `Slave` instance and has a corresponding `InstanceConnection` link stored on the `Slave` instance.
+For slaves the `Slave` instance is a link to the controller, and each `Instance` instance is an in-memory link to the `Slave` instance and has a corresponding `InstanceConnection` link stored on the `Slave` instance.
-For ctl and web_ui there's a `Control` instance that acts as the link to the master server.
+For ctl and web_ui there's a `Control` instance that acts as the link to the controller.

 Messages received invokes message handlers that were registered when the link was brought up.
 These handlers are named after the name of the property the message is stored under with `EventHandler` appended for events and `RequestHandler` appended for requests.